-Finding the best cats for apartments and houses is a task as cat breeds have widely varying personalities.
-Some breeds are naturally comfortable indoors and some may spend most of their time outside; only coming back home occasionally.
+Finding the best cats for apartments and houses is a difficult task as cat breeds have widely varying personalities.
+Some breeds are naturally comfortable indoors and some may want to spend most of their time outside, only coming back home occasionally.

 For houses and apartment living, these cat breeds are the purrfect choices (in no particular order):

-Centuries old, the Siamese also takes a spot as one of the oldest cat breeds.
-Despite having ancient manuscripts depicting the Thai cat, the Siamese wasn’t very popular in the West until the 19th century.
+Centuries old, the Siamese also takes a spot as one of the oldest cat breeds around.
+While this Thai breed was present in ancient manuscripts, the Siamese wasn’t very popular in the West until the 19th century.

 Good with people

 If you live in a house or apartment with your family, then the Siamese is a perfect addition to your home.
-The Siamese is very affectionate and loyal and will surely love all the members of the family, including the children, if it is treated politely and with respect.
+The Siamese is very affectionate and loyal.
+It will surely love all the members of your family, including the children if it is treated politely and with respect.

 Communication is key

 Nicknamed “Meezer”, the Siamese is extremely vocal.
-It may “talk” to you when you forget to feed it on time, when it demands your attention, or just about anything.
+It may “talk” to you when you forget to feed it on time, when it wants attention, or just because it feels like it.
 The Siamese is intelligent and renowned for its social nature.

-It also gets along well with other animals and loves being the center of attention.
-Moreover, the Siamese requires a lot of attention and may get depressed if left too often alone.
+It also gets along well with other animals and thrives while being the center of attention.
+Keep in mind that the Siamese doesn’t just love attention—it requires it, and it may get depressed if left alone too often.

 As one of the most popular cat breeds, the Persian cat is known for its long hair and short, flat face.

-Often touted as the best house cat breed, the calm and placid Persian is often indoors, sitting on the lap of its owner with contentment.
+Often touted as the best house cat breed, the calm and placid Persian is often indoors, contently sitting on the lap of its owner.

 Sweet, gentle personality

-The warmhearted Siamese is very affectionate and very devoted to its humans.
-The Siamese usually gets overly attached to its primary owner but has no problems accepting love from other people as long as it is treated with respect, not dragging it around like a toy.
+The warmhearted Persian is very affectionate and devoted to its humans.
+The Persian usually gets overly attached to its primary owner but has no problems accepting love from other people as long as it is treated with respect.
+Don’t drag it around like a toy!

 Reserved and quiet

-The Persian is gentle, quiet, and would rather be in a peaceful environment.
-In contrast to the Siamese, the Persian is an introvert; meaning, it would rather be bonding with its primary owner in a mild manner than be everyone’s center of attraction.
+The Persian is gentle, quiet, and enjoys a peaceful environment.
+In contrast to the Siamese, the Persian is an introvert; it would rather bond with its primary owner than be the center of a lot of attention.

-The laidback Siamese craves love and attention but mostly only from the people who have earned its trust.
+The laidback Persian craves love and quality time but only from the people who have earned its trust.

-The Himalayan, also known as Himmy, is a Persian in Siamese drag.
-Himmy is basically the Siamese-Persian hybrid; almost identical to a Persian but has the color point markings of a Siamese.
+The Himalayan, also known as the Himmy, is a Persian in Siamese drag.
+The Himmy is basically a Siamese-Persian hybrid, almost identical to a Persian but with the color-point markings of a Siamese.

-Often regarded for its striking appearance, the marvelous long-coated Himalayan will surely be the home’s center of attraction.
+Often regarded for its striking appearance, the marvelous long-coated Himalayan will surely be the spotlight pet in your home.

 Sweet-tempered and lovable

 In contrast to the Siamese, the Himalayan is docile and quiet.
-The sweet-tempered Himalayan will bring joy to wherever it goes to, accepting pats and leaving impressions to everyone.
+The sweet-tempered Himalayan will bring joy wherever it goes, accepting pets and pats and leaving an impression on everyone.

 The Himalayan is affectionate but discriminating.
-It isn’t the kind that follows you around, demanding for your attention, though, would willingly accept it.
+It isn’t the kind that follows you around demanding your attention, though it willingly accepts it when offered.

-Though extremely affectionate, the Himalayan is selective with its affections.
+Though extremely affectionate, the Himalayan is selective with these affections.
 It mostly reserves its love for its human family or the ones it feels most comfortable with.

 Beautiful long coat

-A long, thick, and shiny coat is the Himalayan’s best asset.
-Its majestic appearance will surely bring some “aww” from housemates and neighbors.
-Its hair is identical with the Persian’s, but with the Siamese’s regal combination of light coat and dark extremities.
+A long, thick, shiny coat is the Himalayan’s best asset.
+Its majestic appearance will surely bring out the “awws” from housemates and neighbors.
+Its hair is identical to the Persian’s, but with the Siamese’s regal combination of light coat and dark extremities.

-With such striking coat, the Himalayan needs frequent grooming.
+With such a striking coat, like the Persia, the Himalayan needs frequent grooming.
 It is one of the best cats for apartments and homes where it can be combed daily by family members even if the primary owner is not present.